lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 04 Kotlin + gRPC - Streaming.md

 As in the previous articles, all code is available in individual branches of the [note-service-kotlin-gprc](https://github.com/lucasfugisawa/note-service-kotlin-gprc) repository.
 For this article, you can check the [`article4-streaming`](https://github.com/lucasfugisawa/note-service-kotlin-gprc/tree/article4-streaming) branch.

-Here'    s a quick summary of what'    s new:
+Here's a quick summary of what's new:
 - **Protobuf schema**:
     - Added `StreamNotesByTag`, `CreateNotes`, and `Chat` RPCs for server, client, and bidirectional streaming.
 - **Server implementation**: